Khond people: Religion

 Many Khonds converted to Protestant Christianity in the late nineteenth and early twentieth century due to the efforts of the missionaries of the Serampore Mission.
 The influence of Khond traditional beliefs on Christianity can be seen in some rituals such as those associated with Easter and resurrection when ancestors are also venerated and given offerings, although the church officially rejects the traditional beliefs as pagan.

-Many Khonds have also converted to Islam and a great diversity of religious practises can be seen among the members of the tribe.
-Despite widespread religious diversity within the tribe, and often within the same family, the Khond tribal identity and affiliation predominates the social and ethical culture.
+Many Khonds have also converted to Islam and a great diversity of religious practices can be seen among the members of the tribe.
+There is widespread religious diversity within the tribe, and often within the same family.

+However, the Khond tribal identity and affiliation predominates the social and ethical culture far more than individual religious faith.

-Significantly, as with any group, the conceptual worldview of the natural environment and its sacredness subscribed to by the Khond reinforce the social and cultural practices that define the tribe.
+Significantly, as with many indigenous peoples, the conceptual worldview of the natural environment and its sacredness subscribed to by the Khond reinforce the social and cultural practices that define the tribe.
 Here, the sacredness of the earth perpetuates tribal socio-ethics, wherein harmony with nature and respect for ancestors is deeply embedded.
 This is in stark contrast to non tribal, materialistic, economics-centred, resource extractive worldview that may not prioritise the primacy of the land or acknowledge environment as a spiritual and cultural resource and thereby promote deforestation, strip-mining etc. for development projects.

 This divergence in worldviews of the Khonds with the Policy makers has led to a situation of conflict in many instances.